-Ceilings Ceilings throughout appear to be of plasterboard type.
+Ceilings The ceilings are plasterboard lined with timber linings in areas.
 Visually inspected from floor level.

-Internal walls Internal walls are of plasterboard type with areas of ceramic tiling having been applied within the Bathroom.
+Internal walls The internal walls are plasterboard lined.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Floors including sub floors Flooring throughout the original main dwelling is of suspended timber construction comprising plywood sheeting laid on suspended timber joists.
-The flooring in the rear extension is of sold concrete type.
-There was no access gained to any sub floor areas.
+Floors including sub floors Flooring is of suspended timber construction.
+No access was obtained into any sub-floor area.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch .
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Internal joinery and kitchen Internal skirtings and architraves are of painted timber type, whilst fittings internal doors comprise a mixture of hollow core timber panel and glazed units.
-There are no Kitchen units present within the property.
+Internal joinery and kitchen fittings The internal joinery is of painted softwood pattern comprising timber panel internal doors.
+There is a fitted kitchen which has both floor and wall mounted units.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.